simonewebdesign/elm-new/README.md

 ---

-### Support for older versions
+### Support for older Elm versions

 Older versions of Elm are also supported:

+- Elm 0.19 => elm-new v2.0.0+
+- Elm 0.18 => elm-new v1.3.0
+- Elm 0.17 => elm-new v1.1.3
 - Elm 0.16 => elm-new v0.1.0
-- Elm 0.17 => elm-new v1.1.3
-- Elm 0.18 => elm-new v1.3.0
-- Elm 0.19 => elm-new v2.0.0+

-So for example, if you're using Elm 0.18, you'll want to grab elm-new v1.3.
-You can try installing it via `brew` or `npm`, or download it straight from the [releases](https://github.com/simonewebdesign/elm-new/releases) page.
+So, for example, if you're using Elm 0.18, you'll want to grab elm-new v1.3.0.
+You can either install it via `brew` or `npm`, or download it straight from the [releases](https://github.com/simonewebdesign/elm-new/releases) page.

 The choices also differ depending on the Elm version.
 For example, for Elm 0.18 you could choose between:

-- `Html.program` - the default.
-Run: `elm-new my-project`
+- [`Html.program`](https://package.elm-lang.org/packages/elm-lang/html/1.1.0/Html-App#program) — the default.
+Run: `elm-new my-project-name`
-- `Html.beginnerProgram` - good for learning.
+- [`Html.beginnerProgram`](https://package.elm-lang.org/packages/elm-lang/html/1.1.0/Html-App#beginnerProgram) — good for learning.
 Run: `elm-new my-project --beginner`
-- `Navigation.program` - SPA with routing.
+- [`Navigation.program`](https://package.elm-lang.org/packages/elm-lang/navigation/2.1.0/Navigation#program) — SPA with routing.
 Run: `elm-new my-project --navigation`

 ---